 the book processing, as well as control of various DITA-FMx options.

-DITA authoring by pressing Alt+F1.
-The DITA Reference will display
+help for DITA authoring by pressing Alt+F1.
+The DITA Reference displays

-the topic that relates to the element type currently selected.
-If
+the topic that relates to the element currently selected.
+If you

 about your elements to the CHM file (the source is provided in the